Seismic metamaterial: The seismic cloak

 However, it can be demonstrated through computation and visual simulation that the waves are in fact dispersed around the location of the building.
 The frequency range of this capability is shown to have no limitation regarding the radiated frequency.
-The cloak itself demonstrates no forward or back scattering, hence, the seismic cloak becomes an effective medium.
+The cloak itself demonstrates no forward or back scattering; hence, the seismic cloak becomes an effective medium.

-Experiments on Seismic Metamaterials
+Experiments on seismic metamaterials

-In 2012, researchers held an experimental field-test near Grenoble (France), with the aim to highlight analogy with phononic crystals.
+In 2012, researchers held an experimental field-test near Grenoble, France, with the aim to highlight analogy with phononic crystals.

 At the geophysics scale, in a forest in the Landes region of France in 2016, an ambitious seismic experiment called the METAFORET experiment demonstrated that trees could significantly modify the surface wavefield due to their coupled resonances when arranged at a subwavelength scale.
-Actual use of trees for earthquake protection is non-feasible since tree heights of 260-300 ft are required to dampen waves produced by earthquakes, and the species of trees, such as redwoods, that are capable of reaching this height range when mature are slow-growing.
+Actual use of trees for earthquake protection is not feasible, since tree heights of 260-300 ft are required to dampen waves produced by earthquakes, and the species of trees, such as redwoods, that are capable of reaching this height range when mature are slow-growing.

 A follow-up field experiment called the META-WT experiment was performed in the Nauen wind farm.
-This for the first time demonstrated that at the city scale, collective resonance of wind turbine structures can modify seismic waves propagating through it.
+This for the first time demonstrated that, at the city scale, collective resonance of wind-turbine structures can modify seismic waves propagating through it.
 These new observations have implications for seismic hazard in a city where dense urban structures like tall buildings can strongly modify the wavefield.